Seed grower’s network

-In 2016 we plan to organise seed growers meetings and a workshop about seed growing and plant breeding, possibly combined with our AGM.
+We aim to organise seed growers meetings and a workshop about seed growing and plant breeding, possibly combined with our AGM’s but not in all cases.
 We will encourage local / regional support groups so that members can provide support to each other.
 We will also be able to answer queries and provide technical support by phone and email.

 Realistically, individual on-farm support over and above inspection visits will vary depending on the scale and number of seed crops that you are growing and your location in relation to other growers, as these are the factors that will govern how easy it is to practically get to your farm in the time available.